Acne Scar Treatments

 Cysts lie deep within the skin and are painful, full of pus, and most likely to scar.

-Acne scars most often form on the face, chest, and back.
+Scars most often form on the face, chest, and back.

 Types of Acne Scars

-Why Acne Scars Form
+Why they Form

-Acne scars form as the result of inflammation of acne blemishes.
+They form as the result of inflammation of acne blemishes.
 How your body responds to healing determines if and how much scarring you will have.
 Part of the healing process includes collagen formation.
 If your body produces too much collagen, then raised scars appear.
 Loss of tissue, which creates pits or indentations in the skin, can also cause scarring.

-Acne scar treatment options are many and varied.
 The type of treatment depends on the kind of acne you experience and your skin condition.
 Here is a list of some of the most popular treatment options that have shown significant results for our patients.

 Dr. Eric Schweiger developed a process known as Focal Acne Scar Treatment (F.A.S.T.), which utilizes the fractional CO2 laser in a unique way to treat pitted acne scars for faster recovery time and greater results.
 Using this procedure, our dermatologists can focus on specifically targeted areas of the face and significantly reduce the overall look and appearance of acne scars – even the more severely pitted areas.
 This truly is the gold standard for pitted acne scar treatment.